-If the student is not satisfied with the decision of the first phase and wants to proceed further, they must submit a second appeal letter, in writing, within 30 days to the appropriate academic dean.
+If the student is not satisfied with the decision of the first phase and wants to proceed further, they must submit a second appeal letter, in writing, within 30 days to the Associate Dean for Graduate Institute.
 This second appeal letter must include all relevant materials, documentation, and information.
 The faculty is also asked to provide documentation.
-The academic dean then gathers all the documentation and forwards all documents to an SIT Academic Review Board which is composed of one academic dean and two relevant faculty who are not in any way connected to the case.
+The academic dean then gathers all the documentation and forwards all documents to an SIT Academic Review Board.

-The Academic Review Board will decide on the appeal, and their decision will be communicated to the student by the academic dean within 30 days after receiving the appeal letter and documentation.
-The academic dean will also communicate with the faculty and the registrar, in case of a grade change.
+The Academic Review Board will decide on the appeal, and their decision will be communicated to the student by the Associate Dean for Graduate Institute within 30 days after receiving the appeal letter and documentation.
+The Associate Dean for Graduate Institute will also communicate with the faculty and the registrar, in case of a grade change.